PaulBlanche/frugal/docs/data/getting-started/08-client-session.md

 ## Using a session

-In a script module (`session.script.ts` for example) add the following code :
+In a script module (`session.script.ts` for example) add the following code:

 ```ts
 import { Session } from 'https://deno.land/x/frugal/client_session.ts';